6 min read

-I was 24 when I picked up Bill Gates' Business @ the Speed of Thought at a Barnes & Noble.
+I was 24 when I noticed Bill Gates' Business @ the Speed of Thought at a Barnes & Noble.

-I could not afford the hardcover, so I sat on the floor and read as much as I could before anyone asked me to move.
+Whatever I thought of Microsoft or Gates, that phrase named something important.
 Gates was writing about email, dashboards, digital records, and what he called a digital nervous system for business.
 The idea was simple and powerful: information should move through a company fast enough for the company to respond intelligently.

 Gates was describing a world where business could move faster because information moved faster.
 What AI changes is different.
 It does not just move information.
 It helps us work with it, question it, connect it, and turn it into decisions, plans, and artifacts.